Vonna9/CallShield/README.md

 ## ☏   Who worked on this project?

-Yvonna Mellado, Veronika Saiadian, Sofia Flores, & Melanie Perez
+Made with 🤍 by Yvonna Mellado, Veronika Saiadian, Sofia Flores, & Melanie Perez